11 Things You Shouldn’t Do On World Naked Gardening Day

 Stay in your comfort zone

-If you kinda want to participate but you’re feeling shy, feel free to hide behind lots of foliage and garden tools.
+If you kinda want to participate but you’re feeling shy, feel free to just bathe in the garden.
+Don’t forget the beer.

 Even news stations are getting in on the fun: